16 Oct A Shifting Wedding Landscape: A Q&A with The Wedding Report

 What conventions are falling out of favor, which are here to stay, and how will things look for in a few years for those in wedding marketing?

-Wedding season is winding down, which is reason to celebrate – but the next one is already just around the corner.
+Wedding season is winding down, which is a reason to celebrate – but the next one is already just around the corner.
 So, we thought it’d be a good time to see what’s on the horizon in the world of weddings so venues can better prepare for the wants and needs of the next generation of brides and grooms.

 In 2001, Shane McMurray and his wife started a paper business, and he sought to understand the wedding marketing space because invitations were such a big slice of his business.
 There was very little research available; Conde Nast was publishing the American Wedding Survey, but that had its own limitations.
 In the end, Shane decided to scratch his own itch, dive deep and do his own research, and start The Wedding Report, now a treasured industry source for wedding statistics and facts.
 He mines multiple resources – from publicly available data to wedding industry professionals to couples themselves – in an effort to compile as comprehensive and unbiased a data set as possible.